skalyaanamoorthy/thermostability-transfer/README.md

 Finally, install evcouplings with no dependencies (it is an old package which will create conflicts):

 `pip install evcouplings --no-deps`

+## Inference Setup

+If you have a sufficient NVIDIA GPU (tested on 3090 and A100) you can make predictions with the deep learning models.

+Start by installing CUDA if you have not already: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html.
+At time of writing you will need to get CUDA 11.X in order to be able to install the torch-* requirements.
+If you are on a cluster, make sure you have the cuda module loaded e.g. `module load cuda` as well as any compiler necessary e.g. `module load gcc`.
+If you are using WSL2, you should be able to just use `sh ./convenience_scripts/cuda_setup_wsl.sh`.
+MIF-ST also requires cuDNN: https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html.

+Then install Pytorch according to the instructions: https://pytorch.org/get-started/locally/ .
+In most cases, it will suffice to `pip install torch`.

+Finally, you can install the inference-specific requirements:

+`pip install -r requirements_inference.txt`

 You will also need to install the following inference repositories if you wish to use these specific models: